 Treasure Hunt for Symbols

-Creating a treasure hunt with symbolic items is a thrilling way for kids to learn about Rosh Hashanah.
-We hide small tokens representing holiday symbols, like pomegranates, honey, and round challah, throughout our home.
+Creating a treasure hunt with symbolic items is a fun and meaningful way for kids to learn about Rosh Hashanah.
+We hide small tokens representing holiday symbols, such as pomegranates, honey, and round challah, throughout the home.